1954–55 Iowa State Cyclones men's basketball team

-The 1954–55 Iowa State Cyclones men's basketball team represented Iowa State University during the 1954-55 NCAA College men's basketball season.
+The 1954–55 Iowa State Cyclones men's basketball team represented Iowa State University during the 1954–55 NCAA men's basketball season.
 The Cyclones were coached by Bill Strannigan, who was in his first season with the Cyclones.
 They played their home games at the Iowa State Armory in Ames, Iowa.

 They finished the season 11–10, 4–8 in Big Seven play to finish in sixth place.